ansible/molecule/doc/source/usage.rst

 Bash Completion
 ^^^^^^^^^^^^^^^

-A bash completion script is provided in the assets directory.
+A bash completion script is provided in the asset directory.
 It auto-completes the subcommands, options and dynamic arguments such as platform, providers, and hosts.